 The number system is simply a system to represent or express numbers.
 There are various types of number systems and the most commonly used ones are decimal number system, binary number system, octal number system, and hexadecimal number system.

-Why the Number System is Important?
+Why is the Number System Important?

 What is Base 1 Number System Called?

-Base 1 number system is called the unary numeral system and is the simplest numeral system to represent natural numbers.
+The base 1 number system is called the unary numeral system and is the simplest numeral system to represent natural numbers.